All Episodes

 She sprung it on me at 30 seconds before.

-How many people are watching right now?
+My audience does not like how many people are watching right now.

 How many?